oxivanisher/MMOJunkiesPyFriends/README.md

 MMOJunkiesPyFriends
 ===================

-Website friends system to connect friends from different game sources, used for https://mmojunkies.net.
+Website community system to connect friends from different gaming sources like Steam, Battlenet and Teamspeak 3 used for https://mmojunkies.net.

 ## Ideas for the future:
 * make a comment feature on all sites/boxes (logged in) to the dev for ideas/improvements